s7techlab/cckit/state/README.md

 Additionally, when a composite key has multiple attributes, the range query function, `GetStateByPartialCompositeKey()`, can be used to search for keys matching a subset of the attributes.

-For example, the key of a `CommercialPapaer` composed of `Issuer` and `PaperId` attributes can be searched for entries only from one Issuer.
+For example, the key of a `CommercialPaper` composed of `Issuer` and `PaperId` attributes can be searched for entries only from one Issuer.

 ## Protobuf state example